-The top floor but particularly the street level, however, reflect some of my admiration for and interest in a sort of universal vernacular (something explored by other architects) and even a universal exoticism.
+The remodeled street level and the top floor reflect my interest in a sort of universal vernacular (something explored by other architects) and perhaps even a universal exoticism.
 For instance, on the street level the ends of the curving bookshelves in the “rotunda” project above the flat front of the dining room cabinetry to suggest a sculptural bifurcated mass, like a sort of inverted broken pediment or a closed-off barrow, when the assembly is viewed from the dining room or kitchen.
 This image is especially obvious (at least to me, the designer) when the lights are off on this floor level, except for those in the rotunda, and the illumination spills across the top of the plastered walls and wood cabinetry into the darkened areas beyond.

 VR View: Dining Room & Kitchen, Street Level